History and Constitution

 - The executive committee shall meet biannually at the call of the GP representative in conjunction with the chairman, who also shall decide the time and place of the meeting.

 - The GP representative shall appoint a chairman of the executive committee, whose duties are to provide leadership for the WMAF and ensure that its purpose and goals are fulfilled.
-The chairman shall serve for a term of five years, and may be reappointed.
+The chairman shall serve for a term of six years, and may be reappointed.

 - Amendments to this Constitution may be proposed by the executive committee or Global Partners, with final approval by the Executive Director.